zulip/zulip/docs/roadmap.md

   with Zulip.](https://github.com/zulip/zulip/issues/672)
 * [Expand library of documentation on Zulip's feature set.
 Currently most documentation is for either developers or system administrators.](https://github.com/zulip/zulip/issues/675)
-* <strike>[Expand developer documentation with more tutorials explaining how to do various types of projects.](https://github.com/zulip/zulip/issues/676)</strike>
-* <strike>[Overhaul new contributor documentation, especially on coding style, to better highlight and teach the important pieces.](https://github.com/zulip/zulip/issues/677)</strike>
 * [Update all screenshots to show the current Zulip UI](https://github.com/zulip/zulip/issues/599)

 ## Integrations